abhisheksms/urlzip/README.md

 Steps to setup

-1. To setup the project, we perform the following steps, we would require docker compose for this setup
+1. To setup the project, we perform the following steps, we would require docker compose
    ```shell
       $ git clone https://github.com/abhisheksms/url-shortener.git
       $ cd url-shortener